Frequently Asked Questions

 What are the building hours at the Silicon Valley campus?

-- The current hours of operation are Monday – Friday, 10:00 a.m. to 5:00 p.m.
-Hours are subject to change depending on current public health guidelines and operational needs.
+- The Silicon Valley campus is currently closed.
+Hours are subject to change depending on current public health guidelines and operational requirements.

 What are the building hours at the San Francisco campus?

 - The San Francisco campus is currently closed.
-Hours are subject to change depending on current public health guidelines and operational needs.
+Hours are subject to change depending on current public health guidelines and operational requirements.

-- Northeastern San Francisco members may reserve conference rooms at WeWork 600 California for studying or one-on-one meetings, and they also have 24/7 access to the common areas with their access badges, including the lounges and phone booths on various floors.
+- Northeastern San Francisco members may reserve conference rooms at WeWork 600 California and they also have 24/7 access to the common areas with their access badges, including the lounges and phone booths on various floors.

 Is eating allowed on the Silicon Valley Campus?